NFS Storage for Linux-KVM

 chown -R pf9:pf9group /mnt/nfs/instances chown -R pf9:pf9group /mnt/nfs/imagelibrary

-That’s it!
-And now you are ready to add these servers to Platform9.
-During authorization of the servers, you can customize the location of virtual machine and image catalog storage and specify the NFS directories we just configured above.
-That’s it!
-At this point you can started using your NFS shared storage with your Platform9 OpenStack private cloud.
+You are now ready to add these servers to Platform9.
+During authorization of the servers, you can customize the location of virtual machine and image catalog storage and specify the NFS directories like we just configured above.

 At this point, you can start using your NFS shared storage with your Platform9 Managed OpenStack private cloud.

 Thank you for your feedback!
 What did you like about this article?